LenneDalben/StardewValleyModsGPL/[CP] LenneDalben's Community Center Bundles/README.md

 # (CP) Lenne's Community Center Bundles
-This mod changes the community center bundles to add some Json Assets (JA) items, with 3 options: vanilla-twist (closest to the vanilla bundles, but with some items swapped for JA items), vanilla-lite (slightly easier with JA items), and vanilla-plus (slightly more difficult with JA items).
+This mod changes the community center bundles to add some Json Assets (JA) items, and each individual bundle can be toggled on or off, and has multiple options.
+There are 6 main options: twist (closest to the vanilla bundles, with some items swapped for JA items), lite (slightly easier with JA items), and plus (slightly more difficult with JA items).
+Each of those have A and B variants: twistA, liteA, plusA, twistB, liteB, and plusB.
+Options with A have adjusted rewards.
+Options with B have vanilla rewards (unadjusted).
+I didn't adjust the rewards for 100% of the bundles because several seemed fine to me.
+There are also 21 extra options, with A and B variants.
+Similar to the main options, I didn't adjust all the rewards for each bundle, several seemed fine to me.

 Configuration:

+Main Options
-You have the options vanilla-twist, vanilla-lite, and vanilla-plus, or false, to toggle off the mod if you like.
+You have the options twistA, twistB, liteA, liteB, plusA, plusB, or false, to toggle off the mod if you like.
+Options with A have adjusted rewards.
+Options with B have vanilla rewards (unadjusted).

-Vanilla-twist:
+Twist:
 These are most like the base game (vanilla) bundles, but with some items swapped for JA items.

-Vanilla-lite:
+Lite:
 These are the vanilla bundles with some options for JA items, so it's a little bit easier.

-Vanilla-plus:
+Plus:
 These are the vanilla bundles with some requirements for JA items, so it's a little bit harder.

+Extra Options
+These are bundles that don't require JA items, but the requirements have been adjusted, and some of the rewards have been adjusted as well.
+There are A (adjusted rewards) and B (vanilla rewards) options, and each can be toggled on or off.
+Some have only true or false options in the config.

 Note that the mod does not come packaged with a config file.
 The config file will be generated after you run the game with the mod installed at least once.

 Nexus page TBD